Goa vs Rishikesh yoga teacher training comparison — Divinepath

 Still unsure?
 Read our guide to yoga teacher training costs or compare 200 vs 300 vs 500 hour YTT.

-Our Yoga Teacher Training Courses in Goa
+What Yoga Teacher Training Does Divinepath Offer in Goa and Rishikesh?

 In Goa we offer beginner to advanced yoga teacher training courses, with peaceful beach surroundings, comfortable stays, and guidance from experienced teachers.